-Foreign exchange (gain) loss is primarily due to changes in the U.S. dollar against the Canadian dollar and the fiscal 2018 loss primarily reflects the impact of a strengthened U.S. dollar as applied to U.S. dollar-denominated debt instruments which are carried on the Canadian parent company books.
-Foreign exchange loss was minimal during fiscal 2019 as the ending U.S. dollar to Canadian dollar rate remained relatively unchanged from the prior year.
+Foreign exchange (gain) loss is primarily due to changes in the U.S. dollar against the Canadian dollar and the fiscal 2021 gain primarily reflects the impact of a strengthened Canadian dollar as applied to U.S. dollar-denominated debt instruments which are carried on the Canadian parent company books.
+Foreign exchange loss during fiscal 2020 reflected the impacts of a strengthened U.S. dollar to Canadian dollar rate.